 No, you can use the standard strings.
 However, if you really want to get the most out of it, you can try some of the specially-made 3/4 strings.

 Are 3/4 Size Guitars Good for Adults?

 Yeah, why not?
 Especially if you have small hands.
 But in most cases, you might find a full-sized electric guitar to be comfortable enough that you don’t need a compact guitar.
 Note that 3/4 guitars generally won’t sound as good as a decent full-sized guitar.

 Who Should Buy a 3/4 Electric Guitar?

-If you have small hands, if you are buying it for your little one, or if you are a traveling guitar player that appreciates portability, then a 3/4 electric guitar can be worth considering.
+If you have small hands, are buying it for your little one, or you’re a traveling guitar player who appreciates portability, then a 3/4 electric guitar can be worth considering.